 The Board reviews the risk management and internal controls annually.
-The Board has conducted a review of, and is satisfied with the effectiveness of the risk management and internal control systems for the year ended 31st December 2019 as well as the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function.
+The Board has conducted a review of, and is satisfied with the effectiveness of the risk management and internal control systems and the internal audit function for the year ended 31st December 2020 as well as the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function.